fvm-sh/fvm/README.md

 FLUTTER_STORAGE_BASE_URL=https://storage.flutter-io.cn fvm install 3.3.8
 ```

-`fvm use` will not, by default, create a "current" symlink.
-Set `$FVM_SYMLINK_CURRENT` to "true" to enable this behavior, which is sometimes useful for IDEs.
-Note that using `fvm` in multiple shell tabs with this environment variable enabled can cause race conditions.

 ### flutter.version

 You can create a `flutter.version` file containing a flutter version number (or any other string that `fvm` understands; see `fvm --help` for details) in the project root directory (or any parent directory).
-Afterwards, `fvm use`, `fvm install`, and `fvm which` will use the version specified in the `flutter.version` file if no version is supplied on the command line.
+Afterwards, `fvm use` and `fvm install` will use the version specified in the `flutter.version` file if no version is supplied on the command line.

 For example, to make fvm default to the 3.3.8 release for the current directory: